 This project helped create services that support the transmission of Direct Secure Messages and the management of trusted relationships between senders and receivers.
 The messages are operated by our secure cloud, and there is no local software installation required.
 The services were built for performance, scalability, security and can seamless handle message traffic as it grows.
 The project continues to provide a secure standards-based interface that allows the easy integration of Direct Secure Messaging into usual workflow, as well as an easy connection to EHRs, patient portals, and other healthcare applications.

-Since our first EU funded project in 2010, Info World has completed 7, is in the process of completing 3 more, and is constantly applying to new projects.
+Since 2010, Info World has completed 11 projects funded by European funds, another one being in progress.
 From initial contracts creating tools for data organization and prediction, Info World is now working on revolutionary projects such as energy efficient light sources for medical use and non-invasive aids for the visually impaired.
 All in just nine years.

 i-bracelet 2017 – 2020